hugetiny/DTXMania/実行時フォルダ/readme_en.txt

 not reduced well.
 So, first of all, you should specify about 20(ms).
 And if the sound seems broken, you should specify larger value.
-If the sound and sysetm works well, you can set smaller value than 20.
+If the sound and system works well, you can set smaller value than 20.
 Please investigate optimal value for your system.